 Ground-level ozone is formed when volatile organic compounds (VOCs) and nitrogen oxides (NOx) react in the atmosphere with sunlight and heat.
-Since ozone requires the combination of sunlight and heat to form, it is mainly of concern during “Ozone Season” from March through November.
+Ozone can be transported long distances by wind.
+For this reason, even rural areas can experience high ozone levels.
+Since ozone requires the combination of sunlight and heat to form, it is mainly of concern during “Ozone Season” from March through October.

 Air quality is measured daily to determine how clean or polluted the local air is, and what associated health effects might be a concern.
 This measurement is called the Air Quality Index (AQI) and focuses on health effects experienced within a few hours or days after breathing polluted air.
 The air quality of the four state area is monitored in Alba, Missouri, as a service of the Missouri Department of Natural Resources (picture on the left), and in Miami, Oklahoma from the Inter-Tribal Council Inc (picture on the right).

 The higher the AQI value, the greater the level of air pollution and the greater the health concern.
 AQI values below 100 are generally thought of as satisfactory.
 When AQI values are above 100, air quality is considered to be unhealthy, at first for certain sensitive groups, then for everyone as AQI values get higher.